emfcamp/badge-2024-app-store/README.md

 Here's the implementation of the [app store](https://apps.badge.emfcamp.org/) for [Tildagon](https://tildagon.badge.emfcamp.org/), the EMFcamp badge.

-[!NOTE] This repo is currently undergoing some maintenance in preparation for EMFCamp 2026.
-Work includes containerization, adding new features, and more - so check back here for updates to the instructions on running and working on the app store.
+> [!WARNING] This repo is undergoing work in preparation for EMFCamp 2026.
+> Work includes containerization, adding new features, and more - so
+> check back here for updates to the instructions on running and working on the
+> app store.

 ## Submitting an app